thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

 	}
 ```

 This is a little known feature of `glibc`: users can register custom printf specifiers through the use of `register_printf_specifier`.
 This function makes use of an array of function pointers indexed by the char specifier.
-We can leverage this feature to overwrite one element of the array and later call `printf` with the associated specifier: the overwritten address will be called !
+We can leverage this feature to overwrite one element of the array and later call `printf` with the associated specifier: the overwritten address will be called!

 ## WYSIWYG

 ### Hints

-Let's start with the hints that were there !
+Let's start with the hints that were there!

 Executing the challenge gives a message:
 ```